SIP Hacking: Ways to Protect Your VoIP Services

 Seamless scaling, lower implementation costs, and the rising demand among end-customers make Voice over IP (VoIP) services an attractive new business avenue for telecoms.
-So much so that by 2025, the global VoIP industry is expected to .
+So much so that by 2025, the global VoIP industry is expected to reach $55 billion.

 While the benefits of VoIP adoption are certainly attractive, they are somewhat offset by the increased cybersecurity risks this new technology poses.
 Legacy on-premises systems required physical access for hacking, whereas VoIP devices and networks can be compromised remotely.
-In 2017, nearly in the world were made using VoIP technology.
+In 2017, nearly 46% of all fraudulent calls in the world were made using VoIP technology.
 We can assume that today the figure has hardly gone any lower.

 Lack of standardization among IP phone manufacturers and PBX device providers have made the job of protecting individual systems harder for businesses.
 For telecom providers, the security challenges of VoIP are further amplified by the over-reliance on two dominating VoIP protocols – SIP (Session Initiation Protocol) and SCCP (Skinny Client Control Protocol).